KaleyraVideo/Video-iOS-SDK-Samples/Chat-Example/README.md

 channelViewController.configuration = configuration
 ```

-Once the ChannelViewController is properly configured, you have to pass an instance of [OpenChatIntent](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/Classes/OpenChatIntent.html) to the it.
-You can open the chat controller directly with the counterpart id or from a `ChatNotification` instance.
+Once the ChannelViewController is properly configured, you have to pass an instance of [OpenChatIntent](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/Classes/OpenChatIntent.html) to it.
+You can open the channel controller directly with the counterpart id or from a `ChatNotification` instance.

 ```swift
 let intent = OpenChatIntent.openChat(with: "Counterpart ID")